Nef10/SwiftBeanCount/README.md

 ## What

-This is a small library to convert downloaded data from Wealthsimple (via [RogersBankDownloader](https://github.com/Nef10/RogersBankDownloader)) to the Beancount format (via [SwiftBeanCountModel](https://github.com/Nef10/SwiftBeanCountModel)).
+This is a small library to convert downloaded data from a Rogers Bank Credit Card (via [RogersBankDownloader](https://github.com/Nef10/RogersBankDownloader)) to the Beancount format (via [SwiftBeanCountModel](https://github.com/Nef10/SwiftBeanCountModel)).

 ## Beancount meta data